We've been featured in:

 Is Suing Your Employer While Still Employed Difficult?

 By Cat Way.
-Last Updated 6th September 2023.
+Last Updated 10th June 2025.
 In this guide, we explain when and how you may be able to sue your employer while you’re employed by them still.
 If you have been injured in an accident in the workplace, you may need to seek help and treatment from a doctor as soon as possible.
 Once you have gotten this help, you may need to consider whether or not the accident was your fault.
-If it was not, and your employer could be held liable for your injuries, you could receive compensation, and so suing your employer while still employed in the UK could be an option.
+If it was not, and your employer could be held liable for your injuries, you could receive personal injury compensation, and so suing your employer while still employed in the UK could be an option.

 If you would like to speak to our advisors regarding a case of workplace negligence that has caused you harm, or you would like to begin an accident at work claim against the employer that has been negligent in regards to your health and safety, please do not hesitate to give Legal Expert a call on 0800 073 8804.
 Alternatively you can contact us online by either using our contact form or our 24/7 live chat service.